 |

-Judgment Letters tab, and Solicitation Letters tab are all
+Letters tab, and Solicitation Letters tab are all basically

-basically the same.
-This one is the Collection Letters Tab
+the same.
+This one is the Judgment Letters Tab (circled in

-letters including demand letter and payment statement.
-On
+including demand letter and payment statement.
+On the left

-the left side, you type the name of your letter (keep the
+side, you type the name of your letter (keep the name

-name short).
-Next to that is a check box that 'activates'
+short - 15 characters).
+Next to that is a check box that 'activates' the

-the letter so it will appear on the Account Screen (the
+letter so it will appear on the Account Screen (the Demand

-Demand Letter and Payment Statement are already set up for
+Letter and Payment Statement are already set up for you by

 Next to that is the number of days before